 It’s not enough for the top management team to nod their heads when the CEO says, “be more innovative.”

 Senior leaders need to put their money, and their behavior, on the line.
-They must protect and grow new ideas and remember that the most concrete way they can support innovation is by funding innovation activities and protecting them, even — and maybe especially — during challenging times or market downturns.
+They must protect and grow new ideas and remember that the most concrete way they can support organizational change and innovation is by funding innovation activities and protecting them, even — and maybe especially — during challenging times or market downturns.